Vegan Ginger Cookies

-These vegan ginger cookies are chewy and soft with crispy edges and have lots of ginger flavor.
-They're easy to make, use only 8 pantry ingredients and come together in one bowl.
+These vegan ginger cookies are soft and chewy, with a crunchy sugar coating and lots of ginger flavor.
+They’re easy to make and don’t require any cookie cutters!

 Ingredients to make vegan ginger cookies